biodiversitydata-se/documentation-overview/README.md

 [Bioatlas repos are listed here](https://github.com/biodiversitydata-se/repo-overview?tab=readme-ov-file#bioatlas).

 ## Data
 Datasets are published by the various data providers in the [GBIF Sweden IPT](https://www.gbif.se/ipt).
 Dataset meta data is synced from the IPT to the Atlas using the [Collectory](https://collections.biodiversitydata.se/).
 The occurrence records are then loaded into the Atlas using the [pipelines](https://github.com/biodiversitydata-se/pipelines) application.

+Some datasets are loaded from GBIF.
+These are datasets that contain occurrence records located in Sweden but are published by non-Swedish organizations.
+They are called repatriated datasets.
+Only the Swedish records are used from these datasets.

 ### Syncing datasets from IPT to Atlas
 Dataset meta data is synced from the [IPT GBIF Sweden](https://collections.biodiversitydata.se/dataProvider/show/dp0) data provider page in the Collectory admin interface.
 Use the **Update data resources** button.